mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 ### Constraints

-In economics 101 we are taught that price and quantity is set by the intersection of supply and demand curves.
+In Economics 101 we are taught that price and quantity is set by the intersection of supply and demand curves.
 In electricity markets the aggregate supply curve is explicitly uploaded to the market operator (e.g. AEMO).
-They also have the demand curve from scheduled loads, and they add a prediction of unscheduled load (i.e. most load) at the ceiling price as the rest of the aggregate demand curve.
+The market operator also has the demand curve from scheduled loads, and they add a prediction of unscheduled load (i.e. most load) at the ceiling price for the rest of the aggregate demand curve.
 However the intersection of these two curves is [rarely](https://wattclarity.com.au/articles/2019/02/a-preliminary-intermediate-guide-to-how-prices-are-set-in-the-nem/) the actual price.
-In practice we physically cannot get power from the cheapest (marginal) generator to the marginal consumer.
+In practice we are physically unable to get power from the cheapest  generator to the marginal consumer.
 (If we always could, it means we are spending too much on network infrastructure.)

 Sometimes this is because transmission wires only have a certain maximum capacity.